danitcodes/-capstone/README.md

 - Figure out how to do a sliding price scale for gift cards.
 - Implementing security features.
 - Add PayPal in for purchasing.
+- Add gamified element of something like "find the happy hour button and get X% off" where there's a clickable button hidden somewhere in the pages at a certain time of day that gives you a coupon.

 ___